Last Updated on

 The huge constructions are around 10 meters high and hold nets 20 meters across.
 The nets are held by a cantilever that reaches all the water out over the water, and this cantilever is lifted up by a team of five to six fishermen by hand.

-The Chinese fishing nets in Fort Cochin were actually some of the most interesting structures we have seen during our travels.
+The Chinese fishing nets in Kochi were actually some of the most interesting structures we have seen during our travels.
 When they were first built in the 14th century, they were entirely made of wood, but some parts on some nets have been replaced by metal.
 The total weight of what is pulled up and down weighs one ton.

-Because of the intense weight, the fishermen need to be 100 per cent focused every time they pull down the robes.
+Because of the intense weight, the fishermen in Kerala need to be 100 per cent focused every time they pull down the robes.
 Even between five or six of them, the weight is still around two hundred kilos per person.
 In total, these fishermen pull down the robes to lift the nets about three hundred times a day.
 Three hundred times a day!

 Once the net is lifted, one of the fishermen walks to the front of the structure and leans far into the net, fishing out what’s in there with a smaller net, and brings it back to the end, where the catch is put into boxes.

-Watching the fishermen for a while we were shocked to see how little they were actually fishing out of the water – there were barely any fish in the nets, and if there were any, most of the time they were tiny!
+Watching the Kerala fishermen for a while we were shocked to see how little they were actually fishing out of the water – there were barely any fish in the nets, and if there were any, most of the time they were tiny!

 The fishermen of each net form a cooperative that shares the money they make every day.
 The fish is sold on the fish market right behind the nets, and several restaurants even offer to cook any of the fresh catch that you might want to buy.